adishalilovic-abh/atlantbh-devops-internship/01-bash-scripting/README.md

 - awk '{print $4}' - used to extract and print the fourth field (column) from each line of input data
 - cut -d '%' -f 1 - splits each line of input text using the '%' character as the delimiter and then print the first field (part) of each split line.
 - vm_stat - macOS command-line utility that provides detailed information about virtual memory statistics on your system
+- There is no need in using --output /dev/null together with --silent.
+--silent flag will not show any output, as you mentioned here: "curl will be mute".
+--output is more used when you need to save something, for example like downloading a file.

 ## Curl
 --output /dev/null OR -o /dev/null # stdout redirected to /dev/null which discards any data that is written to it and reports back that the write operation is successful